-Environmental Component Mitigation Responsibility Threatened or Endangered Species/Migratory Birds/Wildlife Threatened or Endangered species and their habitat will not be impacted by the Project; therefore, mitigation for threatened and endangered species is not required.
+Environmental Component Mitigation Responsibility Right-of-Way No Mitigation required associated with Conceptual Level Plans.
+Contractor shall confirm Design Plans do not create impacts.
+1. Contractor Threatened or Endangered Species/Migratory Birds/Wildlife Threatened or Endangered species and their habitat will not be impacted by the Project; therefore, mitigation for threatened and endangered species is not required.
 1. Pre-construction surveys for nesting birds will be completed and will follow the methods set forth by the USFWS, CPW, or CDOT's Section 240 Protection of Migratory Birds Standard Specification (Spec 240 attached).
 The incidental taking of a migratory bird shall be reported to the Engineer.
 The Contractor shall be responsible for all penalties levied by the USFWS for the taking of a migratory bird.
-2. If night work becomes necessary in habitat outside EJMT, it shall be conducted for no more than four consecutive nights of no work.
-Contractor Contractor USFS Sensitive Plant Species If habitat outside surveyed areas shown in Book 2, Section 5 Exhibit A are disturbed, the Contractor shall have a qualified botanist perform presence/absence surveys for Federally Listed Plant Species, U.S. Forest Service Sensitive Plant Species, and Species of Local Concern prior to ground disturbance during the appropriate survey window.
-If sensitive species are found, the Contractor shall assess the potential for avoidance or minimization of impacts and the potential for transplanting of individuals and seedbeds to suitable habitat on adjoining property.
+2. If night work becomes necessary in habitat outside EJMT, it shall be conducted for no more than four consecutive nights of work separated by three consecutive nights of no work.
+Contractor Contractor USFS Sensitive Plant Species 1.
+If habitat outside surveyed areas shown in Book 2, Section 5 Exhibit A are disturbed, the Contractor shall have a qualified botanist perform presence/absence surveys for Federally Listed Plant Species, U.S. Forest Service Sensitive Plant Species, and Species of Local Concern prior to ground disturbance during the appropriate survey window.
+If sensitive species are found, the Contractor shall access the potential for avoidance or minimization of impacts and the potential for transplanting of individuals and seedbeds to suitable habitat on adjoining property.
 Specific mitigation and avoidance and minimization measures shall be developed in close consultation with the USFS Forest Botanist.
-Contractor Water Quality The Project will comply with CDOT Municipal Separate Storm Sewer System (MS4) permit requirements.
-Contractor Wetlands Wetlands shall be avoided to the maximum extent practicable.
-However, if wetland impacts do occur as a result of construction activities, the following requirements will apply: Permitting through the United States Army Corps of Engineers (USACE) will be required.
-All impacts, whether temporary or permanent, must be mitigated at a ratio of 1:1.
-If there is no practical location to mitigate wetland impacts on-Site, then the Contractor shall purchase any wetland bank credits from a wetland mitigation bank approved by the USACE.
-CDOT requires mitigation for all permanent impacts to wetlands based on acreage.
-Restoration will be required.
-All temporarily-impacted areas shall be restored to their original condition.
-Indirect impacts shall be minimized through the implementation of a Stormwater Management Plan (SWMP) and construction of BMPs, as well as appropriate barriers (fencing) to prevent impacts to wetlands.
-Contractor Contractor Contractor Contractor Contractor
+1. Contractor Water Quality The Project will comply with CDOT Municipal Separate Storm Sewer System (MS4) permit requirements.
+1. Contractor